 Graphic Designer.
 Ordinary National Diploma (Portsmouth College of Art & Design, 1987).
 Degree in Visual Communication (Denmarks Design School, 1992).
 Worked at Bysted Design from 1989-1995.
 Self employed from 1995 with projects covering a wide variety of fields within graphic design.
 With DIS since 2017.

-M.A.A Landscape Architect, Genova University (2013).
+M.S.c Landscape Architect, Genova University (2013).
 Consultant, Landscape Architecture studios in Italy.
 Created an organization based on redevelopment of abandoned landscape and environmental education (META).
-Intern, Jac Studios (2015).
-Consultant, CITITEK (2015-present).
-Works in an urban design studio specializing in collecting and analyzing data about human scale in urban spaces, recent projects with Norwegian municipalities.
+Intern at Jac Studios, consultant at the urban design firm CITITEK.
+Now she is co-founder of COurban design collective.
+With an interest in co-creation, data collection and data analysis Michela is committed to applying human scale approaches to the physical design of urban spaces.
 With DIS since 2016.

 Graphic designer (Denmark's Design School, 1986).
 Master of professional development and professional education (University of Copenhagen, 2004).
 Management studies (DR).
 Launched the MA Programme, Visual Culture & Identity at KADK Royal Academy of Fine Arts, Copenhagen (2013-2016).
 Head of Institute of Communication Design, Denmark's Design School (2001-2007).
 Head of design at Bysted (2007-2009) and at DR TV (1997-2001).
 Currently working on a Ph.D. about public visual identity.
 With DIS since 2018.